jonathandean/rails_app_template/README.md

 and also sets it up for auto-loading and bundling any included Tailwind CSS files.

 With [Lookbook](https://lookbook.build/) you can create pretty simple previews of said components for rapid development and a central UI library to see components already available in your app.
+It is similar to Storybook.js but for ViewComponents (though a bit more limited in functionality).

 This template also includes a layout to use in our previews to include tailwind and a light gray background for them to stand out against.